nastyam1994/laiba-frontend/README.md

-## Laiba Frontend
+# Laiba Frontend

-This repository contains the frontend codebase for the HotDog WeChat mini-program.
+This repository contains the frontend codebase for the Laiba WeChat mini-program.
 It's built using a framework tailored for mobile applications, ensuring a smooth user experience.
 This project was created as a project for batch #1178 of Le Wagon's web development bootcamp.

 ## Contributors